-If a tea house is filled with only men, don’t go in
+If a tea house is filled with only men, don’t go inside

-Many tea houses are men-only, and though it isn’t an official rule, you’ll probably be the first woman that’s walked in in the last century or so.
+Many tea houses are men-only.
+Though it isn’t an official rule, you’ll probably be the first woman that’s walked in in the last century or so.
 Never fear, Iranians are tea addicts–you’re bound to find a female-friendly place if you keep on walking.

 Keep an eye out when entering mosques and shrines—there’s often a separate women’s entrance

 Lurk around the entrance if you’re not sure, or look for a chador station.

 Enter city buses from the middle of the bus, and sit in the back

 There are separate male and female areas in buses.
 Women in the back!
 Could be discrimination, but it’s handy for keeping frisky men from feeling up unsuspecting women.
 When it’s time to pay, exit the bus and lean in through the front entrance to pay the driver.

 If the back of the bus is packed, use the back seats in the men’s area

 Waste not, want not!
 Don’t use the seats if there’s a guy already sitting in the row, though.